Summary

 The Grand Trunk Railway encountered financial difficulties during the early 20th century, culminating in its nationalization and subsequent absorption into Canadian National in 1923.
 Passenger service over the former PW&PP line ended in 1937 and the word “junction” was dropped from the station’s name shortly thereafter.
 During World War Two and the post-war period, service peaked at 14 trains per day but this was soon marred by the popularization of automobiles and air travel during the same period.
 The decline was further intensified by the completion of Highway 2A through Whitby in 1947, which was built just 150 metres north of the station.
 It was adapted into Highway 401 in 1952 which would end up running parallel to the railway in most places and serving many of the same communities.
 The highway severed Byron Street and left nearby Henry and Brock Street as the only way for the majority of Whitby residents to access the station.
 Service was reduced to eleven daily trains by 1961, and by 1969 it was closed to passengers altogether.
 A group of artists purchased the station in 1970 to prevent its demolition, and subsequently moved the structure off its foundation to the east corner of Victoria and Henry Street where it was repurposed as an art gallery.
 It was moved once more in 2004 to the west side of Henry Street where it’s currently located.
 The station was designated under the Ontario Heritage Act in 2006, and it has been beautifully restored inside and out.

 GO Transit commuter service was extended to Whitby in 1988, bringing passenger rail service back to Whitby after almost two decades without.
 The new GO Station was built in almost the same location as its predecessor, and a pedestrian flyover to access the platform was built on the former station site.
-When service was extended to Oshawa in 1990, new tracks for the GO right-of-way were built across the site of the original GTR station north of Grand Trunk Street.
+When service was extended to Oshawa in 1990, new tracks for the GO right-of-way were built across the site of the 1856 GTR station north of Grand Trunk Street.

 Condensed Station Info: